Madfarm/AWS-sandbox/module9/CloudAdoptionFramework.md

 ## Security
 use the AWS CAF to structure the selection and implementation of security controls that meet the organization's needs

+## Operations
+defined how day-to-day, quarter-to-quarter, and year-to-year helps these stakeholders define current operating procedures and identify the process changes and training needed to implement successful cloud adoption.